noahjkrueger/KBMSTR/README.md

   - Return: The best keyboard layput for using the Standard method of typing with returning fingers to home keys after each stroke.

 # <img src="docs/images/learn.png" alt="Student Icon" height="32" id="practice-new-keyboards"> Practice New Keyboards
-By visting [The Official KBMSTR Website](link-to-site), a user will be able to practice their typing both on the keyboard layouts previously mentioned as well as their own personalized keyboards.
+By visiting [The Official KBMSTR Website](link-to-site), a user will be able to practice their typing both on the keyboard layouts previously mentioned as well as their own personalized keyboards.
 Users are presented with the option to upload their own personalized keyboard and configuration to the website (produced by our other tools!) that will then display a virtual keyboard.
 It is here where a user is able to use their physical keyboard to practice their new keyboard, or just try out their results.

-Challange youself and improve your typing speed!
+Challenge yourself and improve your typing speed!